gmiak/eulerchallenge100/Questions.md

 The sum of the primes below 10 is 2 + 3 + 5 + 7 = 17.

 Find the sum of all the primes below n.

+Problem 11: Largest product in a grid
+===
+In the 20×20 grid below, four numbers along a diagonal line have been marked in red.

+The product of these numbers is 26 × 63 × 78 × 14 = 1788696.
+What is the greatest product of four adjacent numbers in the same direction (up, down, left, right, or diagonally) in a given arr grid?